 With the sitemap approved then I begin wireframing.
-Wireframes show the design, look and feel of the website.
-I like to start out by sketching ideas down on paper, using the old-fashioned pen-to-paper approach allows me to get my idea out quicker.
+Wireframes show the high-level design, look and feel of the website.
+I like to start out by sketching ideas down on paper, using the old-fashioned pen-to-paper approach allows me to get my ideas out quicker.

-Once I have some ideas down on paper then I will turn to Adobe Illustrator to put together highly detailed, digital wireframes.
+Now that I have some ideas down on paper then I will turn to Adobe XD or Illustrator to put together highly detailed prototypes.
 These essentially will show you exactly what your website will look like.
 Because I believe mobile is the way of the future, I start out with designing the look of the website for smartphones and work my way up through tablets and laptops finishing with a desktop view.

 I send these off to get approval before I even start typing in any code.
 It saves a lot of hassle for both parties to get the design down before beginning to code.

 This is where the magic happens.
-Once I get approval on the design compositions, I get down to work.
+With the prototypes approved, I get down to work.
 Over the course of several hours spent in front of a computer typing up some code, where once there was no website, a website is created!